dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/additional-scenarios.md

 ## Customize the authentication user interface

-<xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication.RemoteAuthenticatorView> includes a default set of UI pieces for each authentication state.
+<xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication.RemoteAuthenticatorView> includes a default set of UI fragments for each authentication state.
 Each state can be customized by passing in a custom <xref:Microsoft.AspNetCore.Components.RenderFragment>.
 To customize the displayed text during the initial login process, can change the <xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication.RemoteAuthenticatorView> as follows.

 `Authentication` component (`Pages/Authentication.razor`):